We all know the holiday season can be a stressful time for families.

 - Go All Out for Football or Other Seasonal Sports – If college or other local sports exist in your area, you can go to the games in person.
 But even if they don’t, there are often a lot of games going on T.V.
 Pick your team, get everyone t-shirts and make a big deal cheering for your team each time they play.
 You can even make some game-day snacks and set a buffet on your kitchen table.

 - View Holiday Local Productions – You have plenty of churches in most communities, even if you don’t have a performance center.
 Many churches do professional programs during the holidays, as do many schools.
 These are often either free or low-cost for the family.

 - Try Your Public Library for Events – Finally, don’t forget to check your local library bulletin for information about activities during the holidays.
 They are a great resource!
 These activities are often free or provided at a low cost.

 Are You Inspired By These Fun and Inexpensive Things To Do This Holiday Season?

 This season make a point to spread out the spirit of Christmas.
 Celebrating our Savior by spending more time with our family is a wonderful thing to do!
 Focus on Him being the center of the season, and create traditions that make it a time of year your children will always look back at with joy and wonder.
 Use this list of 15 Fun and Inexpensive Things To Do This Holiday Season and building memories won’t be complicated or expensive.
 Spend a little time creating new traditions that your family will look forward to year after year for generations.

 Do you need to Stress Less this holiday season?
-Get 50% off of your digital copy of our Stress-Free Holiday Planner: The Tips, List, Calendars, and Guides You Need to Get Organized This Holiday Season!
+Get your digital copy of our Stress-Free Holiday Planner: The Tips, List, Calendars, and Guides You Need to Get Organized This Holiday Season!